iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 > I am unable to add places I have been.
 Every time I try the app crashes.
 And the visits don't show up when they should.
 I have tried uninstalling and reinstalling more than once.
 This app is a lemon.<br> :date: __2020-07-26 21:59:16__

 > App doesn't work.
 I wanted an app that would track my location automatically and the people that I was around.
 Now that I have covid-19 I can't even notify anyone that I was in contact with<br> :date: __2020-07-17 19:43:16__

-> Does this app work for Los Angeles, CA residents?
-It doesn’t seem to work when installed on my phone because I’m still unable to turn on “Exposure Notifications” after the app is installed.
-I’m going to Settings > Google > COVID-19 Exposure Notifications and the toggle to turn on Exposure Notifications will not respond.<br> :date: __2020-07-06 03:44:17__